A Note

-Category: World Politics Hits: 8In this on-going series of posts on 'Making Sense of the Post-Trump Era' I should be clear that I don't mean this to prejudge the question.
+Category: World Politics Hits: 9In this on-going series of posts on 'Making Sense of the Post-Trump Era' I should be clear that I don't mean this to prejudge the question.
 I mean 'post-Trump' only in the very narrow sense of the period after Trump left the White House.
 I think it's very much an open question - one implicit or explicit in almost all your emails - whether we're really "post" at all.
 For my part, I increasingly think that we are 'post-Trump' in terms of the man himself.
 I think defeat just gutted him.
 The GOP remains in his thrall but much more as a placeholder or symbol than as someone actively engaged in national politics.
 But it's not really about the man himself, at least not mainly.
 It's about the civic degeneracy that created him and which galvanized, brought into light of day and made aware of itself.

 Read more http://feedproxy.google.com/~r/tpm-news/~3/BxrTtWEKbGk/a-note-2